benjaminafoster/password-generator/README.md

-# password-generator
+<h1>password-generator</h1>
-Password Generator that creates passwords of length 15 using an array of upper case, lower case, numbers, and special characters
+<p>Password Generator that creates passwords of length 15 using an array of upper case, lower case, numbers, and special characters</p>

 <h2>Upcoming features:</h2>
 <ul>